Maybe vs. May Be: The Simple Trick to Always Keep Them Straight

 For the second sentence, replacing “maybe” with “potentially” feels weirdly clipped.
 You'd have to say, “Shirley potentially will be going…,” to make it work, and even then, “may be” is much smoother.

-Let’s look at a few other examples:
+Let's look at a few other examples that use correct grammar:

 Correct:

-If Tina goes dancing tomorrow, she may be showing off her new swingout skills.
+- If Tina goes dancing tomorrow, she may be showing off her new swing skills.

-If Tina goes dancing tomorrow, maybe she can show off her new swingout skills.
+- If Tina goes dancing tomorrow, maybe she can show off her new swing skills.

 The Trick to Never Confuse Maybe and May Be Again